SokolovVadim/KernelLinearClassification/README.md

 Kernelized Perceptron Algorithm

-The Perceptron will work as follows:

-    Initialize an empty list of support vectors and their corresponding labels.
-    For each sample in the training set:
-        Calculate the weighted sum of the kernel values between the current sample and the stored support vectors.
-        Make a prediction based on the sign of this sum.
-        If the prediction is wrong, add the current sample and its label to the list of support vectors.
-    For a new test sample, compute the prediction based on the kernel values between the test sample and all stored support vectors.

-Key Steps:

-    gaussian_kernel(x1, x2, sigma): This computes the RBF kernel value between two points x1x1 and x2x2.

-    fit(X, y): During training, we loop through the dataset multiple times (defined by epochs).
-For each sample, we compute the prediction by summing the kernel values between the current sample and the stored support vectors.
-If the prediction is incorrect, the sample is added as a new support vector.

-    predict_single(x): This computes the weighted sum of the kernel evaluations for a single input xx, using the support vectors and their labels.

-    predict(X): This is the vectorized prediction for the whole dataset, calling predict_single(x) for each sample.

 Tuning:

 sigma (bandwidth): Controls how much influence a support vector has over the prediction.
 A smaller σσ results in more localized influence.
 epochs: Increasing the number of epochs can help the Perceptron converge if the data is not linearly separable in the original space.

 This implementation works for binary classification and uses the Gaussian kernel to implicitly map the data to a higher-dimensional space where a linear decision boundary can be found.